rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_4.md

 ## Objective

-In term to avoid unnecessary spendings, we'll not use cluster we've just created in the AWS.
+In order to avoid unnecessary spending, we'll not use cluster we've just created in the AWS.
 However, we'll leverage [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Fx86-64%2Fstable%2Fbinary+download).
 It's a k8s cluster, which you may install to your local machines.
 It should be enough for learning purposes.
-Follow the doumentation from taht link to install minikube on your local PC.
+Follow the documentation from that link to install minikube on your local PC.
 And then, proceed right to [steps](#steps).

 If you're brave enough to keep using cluster deployed in the clouds - pay attention on the resource's consumption my your VM.
-And keep in mynd notification down bellow.
+And keep in mind notification down bellow.

 IMPORTANT!( for cloud deployment only.
 Skip this one if you are chose to use minikube) You better choose to use t3/t2.small VMs, since micro have not sufficient amount of RAM for running Jenkins.
 Be aware that small instances are not included in the free tier, so you'll be charged 0.05$/hour for them.
-Best choise for saving - create 1 small instalnce in public network.
-Setup init script to install k3s and deploy all of the necessary HELM charts to startup jenkins.
+Best choise for saving - create 1 small instance in public network.
+Set up an init script to install k3s, and deploy all of the necessary HELM charts to startup jenkins.
 Destroy environment whenever you are not working with it.

 ## Steps